Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 Man v Roast

 This one’s a little bit different.
 Man v Roast is a carvery that prides itself on serving up quality meats.
 They source them from Sykes House Farm, so you know you’re getting the best.
 But top quality doesn’t mean hiked up prices – in fact, it’s the very opposite here.
-They serve their food in takeout boxes, keeping prices low, so you can get a full roast dinner at this Leeds carvery for just £4.50.
-Choose from turkey, beef, gammon, pork, sausage and lamb (it’s 40p extra for the last one) and it’ll come with all the trimmings.
+They serve their food in takeout boxes, keeping prices low, so you can get a full roast dinner at this Leeds carvery for just £7.
+Choose from turkey, beef, gammon, pork, sausage and lamb and it’ll come with all the trimmings.
 That’s right, we’re talking stuffing, veggies, mash, roasties and cauliflower cheese, with a big Yorkshire pudding and lashings of gravy.

 Man v Roast, 144 Cardigan Road, Leeds, West Yorkshire, LS6 1LL.

-Whitelock’s Turks Head Yard, Briggate, Leeds, West Yorkshire, LS1 6HB.
+Whitelock’s & The Turk’s Head, Turks Head Yard, Briggate, Leeds, West Yorkshire, LS1 6HB.

 It’s one of the most impressive restaurants in Leeds, a converted warehouse with exposed brickwork, vaulted ceilings and statement light fittings, but on Sundays, your attention will be firmly fixed on your plate – because it’s all about their roast dinners.
 As always, they go the extra mile, so their Sykes House Farm beef sirloin is roasted for 12 hours, and their shoulder of pork is roasted overnight – both come in at £13.50.
 Veggies will be treated to a nut and mixed seed loaf for £12.
 And they all come on a plate that’s absolutely loaded with seasonal vegetables, proper crispy roast potatoes, a massive Yorkshire pudding and as much gravy as you want.